 Tummy time is an important part of any baby’s day, but even though it has a really, really fun name, not every baby is a huge fan of the closest thing an infant has to an exercise routine.
 In fact, for a lot of babies, it’s even less of a favorite time of day than bedtime.
-It’s important for the parents of grumpy babies who don’t much like tummy time to keep them trying it, but it’s also important to remember to take some time for you and Baby to have fun together – even if that means keeping him off of his tummy for a while.
+It’s important for the parents of grumpy babies who don’t much like tummy time to keep them trying it, but it’s also important to remember to take some time for you and Baby to have fun together – even if that means keeping her off of her tummy for a while.

 More than that, though, even if Baby isn’t a water-baby right away, with a little encouragement, a few bath toys, and a little bit of luck, the bath can be as much fun for you and Baby as tummy time sometimes isn’t.

-When you do start bath time, whether in the sink or a little tub inside of a big tub, it’s important to keep an eye on Baby at all times, and to make sure that he stays warm on the way in and out of the bath.
+When you do start bath time, whether in the sink or a little tub inside of a big tub, it’s important to keep an eye on Baby at all times, and to make sure that she stays warm on the way in and out of the bath.
 And remember, Baby probably isn’t picking up a ton of dirt and grime throughout the day quite yet (just wait until the toddler days), and so likely doesn’t need to be bathed more than every few days to a week.

 - Social smiles: Although smiles for the first couple months are more reflexes than actual displays of happiness, sometime soon, it’s likely that her smiles will soon start reflecting moments of true bliss.